yshadow14/21_Days_Amogh/README.md

 Day 12:Implemented locally weighted regression for KNN and KNN for continuous values

-Day 13: Implementation of Naive bayes for text classification Day 14: i read the logistic regression pdf
+Day 13: Implementation of Naive bayes for text classification

+Day 14: i read the logistic regression pdf

+Day 15: i read a beginner's guide to sentiment analysis